We offer a range of amenities at Calvary North Adelaide Hospital including:

 Patients and visitors may use their mobile phone while at Calvary North Adelaide, except in the Intensive Care Unit.
 Please be considerate of other patients, and keep call volume, duration and frequency to a minimum.

-A commercial photographer attends the maternity unit on Monday – Friday to take photographs of babies.
+A commercial photographer attends the maternity unit on Monday – Friday to take photographs of babies if required.

 Bookings are not required.